mayurpatild/quantum-test-framework/ReadMe.md

         - Database related functions like connection, disconnection and data fetch
         - The TestLogger class contains the slf4j log initialization

   -- The src/main/resources folder contains the log4j properties which can be customized based on need.
-There are 2 files,
-     first is for html log file customization and second is for text log file customization.
-In the framework we are using html file for providing the log
+     There are 2 files, first is for html log file customization and second is for text log file customization.
+In the framework we are using html file for providing log

   -- The src/test/java contains the test related functions

      1) com.frmwrk.pages - It will contain the selenium page objects.
 The page objects extend the base page and the elements of the pages are defined using @FindBy annotation and initialized using the PageFactory notiation and sample is given below